alyssadata/ai-foundations-public-record-claim/README.md

 # public-record-chain

-A small source-line repository for preserving the public record chain of AI Foundations / Origin | Continuum.
+A source-line repository for preserving the public record chain of AI Foundations / Origin | Continuum.

-Purpose
+## Purpose

 This repository defines the public record chain for AI Foundations / Origin | Continuum.